jnbdz/SunsetERP/README.md

 - Have a similar plugin system as Keycloak
 - Adapt ofbiz-plugins to this new setup
 - Adapt it for better Process Mining

+## TODO
+- [X] Change the name of the directories to use `sunseterp` instead of `ofbiz`
+- [X] Create API for framework infos and health
+- [] Load all components from OFBiz
+- [] Create a REST API for all components from OFBiz with the help of OpenAPI
+- [] Error handling for Rest APIs
+  - [] Create a custom exception handler
+  - [] Create a custom error response
+  - [] Centralize error handling and error messages
+- [] Create a SOAP API for all components that might need SOAP
+- [] Error handling for SOAP APIs
+- [] Update code with the changes that are from the OFBiz repository
+- [] Update code to support the latest Quarkus version
+- [] Add support for the latest Java version
+- [] Change library `AWT` for image modification (e.g.: `net.coobird.thumbnailator`, `org.apache.xmlgraphics`, `Twelvemonkeys ImageIO`) - Quarkus might not support AWT fully, and it is a bit old
+- [] Add Unit Tests
+- [] Add OpenTelemetry for tracing
+- [] Integration with Keycloak
+- [] Add integration tests
+- [] Add support for OpenSearch and ElasticSearch
+- [] `.github/workflows` for CI/CD
+- [] (Optional) Integration with Vault and other secret management systems

 ## Comparisons
 - [Comparison of shopping cart software](https://en.wikipedia.org/wiki/Comparison_of_shopping_cart_software)